-As a new technical feature, the 2014 SOEP-IS premiered the use of 111 smart phones for data collection using the Experience Sampling Method (ESM).
-If you have an idea for using ESM in the SOEP-IS, please contact us for details.
+As a new technical feature, the 2014 SOEP-IS premiered the use of 111 smart phones for data collection using the experience sampling method (ESM).
+These smartphones can also be used for future surveys.

-Proposals can be submitted by email to the SOEP survey management at: email@example.com
+Proposals may be submitted by email to SOEP-IS survey management at: firstname.lastname@example.org.

-A subcommittee of the SOEP Survey Committee will then evaluate and rate the relevance and significance of the proposed questions.
-If the proposed project already has funding from the DFG or other funding agencies, this step of external evaluation will be skipped.
-Since projects funded by the DFG and other organizations providing research funding also require a guarantee of survey methodological feasibility, interested researchers should contact SOEP Survey Management before submitting an application for funding.
+A subcommittee of the SOEP Survey Committee will evaluate and rate the relevance and significance of the proposed questions.
+If the proposed project already has funding from the DFG or other third-party funding agencies, this step of external evaluation will be skipped.
+Since projects funded by the DFG and other organizations also need to be feasible from a survey methodology perspective, researchers who are interested in submitting a proposal should contact SOEP-IS Survey Management before applying to the DFG or other prominent funding agencies.

-All proposals are evaluated according to scientific quality, suitability, feasibility, and costs.
-Specifically, the following considerations are relevant:
+All proposals are evaluated for scientific quality, suitability, feasibility, and costs.
+The following aspects are taken into consideration:

 Scientific quality and relevance